CodeSeeker99/codeseeker99.github.io/_posts/2021-02-06-Traumatic-Brain-Injury.md

   4. **Haemorrhages**: These represent more active bleeding scenarios where the blood does not clot that easily, usually due to the rupturing of an artery as opposed to a capillary or vein in hematomas.
 These can be either inside the brain tissue (**Intracerebral**) or inside the subarachnoid space (**Subarachnoid**) which is the space between the innermost lining of the brain (pia mater) and middle lining of the brain (arachnoid mater).

   5. **Diffuse injury**: Injuries that produce microscopic changes that do not appear on CT scans and are scattered throughout the brain.
 A special type of this injury is called the **Diffuse axonal injury (DAI)**, which occurs due to shearing and stretching of the nerve cells at the cellular level.
 Axons are a part of the nerve cell which help in communication between cells.
 DAI can impair this ability to communicate between cells and severely impair the patient.

+### Secondary brain injury

 Continuation of damage to the brain as a result of physiological effects of primary injury is called the **secondary injury**.
 This can take from hours to days to occur.
-Most of the focus during the treatment of a TBI is to control the secondary injuries by balancing a variety of variables such as pressure, oxygen supply to the brain, preventing blockages, etc. [3](https://www.aans.org/Patients/Neurosurgical-Conditions-and-Treatments/Traumatic-Brain-Injury).
+Most of the focus during the treatment of a TBI is to control the secondary injuries by balancing a variety of variables such as pressure, oxygen supply to the brain, preventing blockages, etc. [[3](https://www.aans.org/Patients/Neurosurgical-Conditions-and-Treatments/Traumatic-Brain-Injury)].
+There are a multitude of secondary brain injuries that can occur.
 The main factors that affect secondary injury are:

 1. **Cerebral Profusion Pressure (CPP)**: This is the difference in pressure of the artery (**Mean arterial pressure (MAP)**) and the pressure already existing in the brain (**Intracranial pressure (ICP)**).
 The CPP dictates the amount of blood that goes into the brain, also called **Cerebral Blood Flow (CBF)**.
 Now, the brain has a fixed amount of space.
 This includes 80% of brain tissue, 10% of blood, and 10% of CSF (stated in the famous **Monro-Kellie doctrine**).
 During a bleed, blood inside the skull can increase, and since the volume is fixed, the pressure inside it increases as well.
 The body does have regulatory methods to handle this by draining CSF elsewhere, but this can only work to some extent.
 After that, the ICP starts rapidly increasing, which can cause other parts of the brain to get crushed or damaged.
 Another effect of ICP increasing is lower CPP and therefore lower CBF.
 And with lower blood flow, cells can start dying after some time.
 Here is a graph that explains this effect: